 The GroupAndAggregate operator supports optimization of the aggregation tree.
-To analyze partial aggregation in detail, we simulated GroupAndAggregate with the HashPartition and ApplyPerPartition operators.
-There are two steps of ApplyPerPartition: one is to perform pre-partial aggregation on each subweb graph; the other is to aggregate the partially aggregated results for global results.
+To analyze partial aggregation in detail, we simulated GroupAndAggregate with the HashPartition and ApplyPerPartition operators as seen below.
+There are two steps of ApplyPerPartition: one is to perform pre-partial aggregation on each sub-web graph; the other is to aggregate the partially aggregated results for global results.